Methadone as an Analgesic: How Dangerous Is It?

 There are some special properties of methadone about which prescribers need to be aware to ensure its efficacy and avoid adverse events:

-?
-Methadone is metabolized by the liver and excreted through the kidneys so repeated dosing in patients with hepatic and renal impairment may result in a toxic build-up of methadone.
-Also, multiple medications can interfere with the metabolism of methadone thereby increasing the risk for toxicity.
+• Methadone is metabolized by the liver and excreted through the kidneys so repeated dosing in patients with hepatic and renal impairment may result in a toxic build-up of methadone.
+Also, multiple medications can interfere with the metabolism of methadone thereby increasing the risk of toxicity.

 All these concerns would suggest that methadone would probably be associated with higher mortality than the other LA opioids.
 However, a recent study contradicts this widespread belief.